ballerina-platform/module-ballerina-email/email-ballerina/Module.md

 });
 ```

-Once initialized a `service` can listen to the new emails as follows.
+Once initialized, a `service` can listen to the new emails as follows.
 New emails get received at the `onMessage`
-method and when errors happen `onError` method gets called.
+method and when errors happen, the `onError` method gets called.

 ```ballerina
 service "emailObserver" on emailListener {